LeeVaughn/twitter-interface/README.md

 # Twitter Interface (Work in Progress)

-An Express and Pug application that uses Twitter's REST API to access data for a Twitter profile and display it to the user.
+A Node.js application that uses Express and Pug along with Twitter's REST API to access data for a Twitter account and renders it to the local host.

 ## Motivation